 I have included the term in the list, though, because you will likely come across the term when others are discussing interpersonal skills.
 When you hear someone use this term, just think “people skills.”
 That is a more common way to describe the concept.

 In addition to Emotional Intelligence, a common all-encompassing term for interpersonal skills is “people skills.”
 This just means the skills that we use when we deal effectively with others.
 So, if you look at the list of skills below, each of these could be characterized as a people skill.
 However, managers often look for teamwork and people who work toward a common goal.

 Why Are Interpersonal Skills So Important?

-Interpersonal Skills in a Job Interview
+Interpersonal Skills in a Job Interview.

-Interpersonal Skills are Critical When We Make Buying Decisions
+Interpersonal Skills are Critical When We Make Buying Decisions.

 I had an unbelievable ordeal this week at my office.
 I can’t remember the last time that I was so frustrated.
 My assistant and our video producer were complaining about the internet speeds of our WIFI.
 So, about 3:30 in the afternoon, I called our internet service provider.
 I asked if I could upgrade my internet service.
 The technician told me that to get to the next tier of service, my monthly fee would go up over 80% (almost double).
 That didn’t seem reasonable, so I said that I would think about it.

-Interpersonal Skills are Vital to Morale in a Company
+Interpersonal Skills are Vital to Morale in a Company.

 The number one reason why people quit their jobs is their relationship with their boss.
 Also in the top 10, though, are relationships with coworkers, the overall company culture, and not being recognized by management.
-Each of these concepts are rooted in poor interpersonal skills.
+Each of these concepts is rooted in poor interpersonal skills.
 Team members often reflect the behavior of their leaders.
 So, if a department or company is experiencing interpersonal conflicts and low morale, it is most often caused by the leadership of the department or company.

-Improve Your Skills to Improve Your Success
+Improve Your Skills to Improve Your Success.

-For details about how to become a world-class leader, go to our Leadership Training Course web page.
+For details about the best way to become a world-class leader, go to our Leadership Training Course web page.
 You can also access our weekly Leadership podcast on iTunes by searching for High Impact Leaders.